 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Canon EOS M and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 700D and the Canon M have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the Canon M have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon M Manual.
+Further information on the features and operation of the 700D and Canon M can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon M Manual.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Canon M – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.